-Film is often touted for its archivability compared with digital files.
-The fact that we still have so many pictures from the 1900s, when film was just starting to reach the general public, is a testament for how long film can last.
+Most people believe that film is an archival medium when compared with digital files.
+The fact that we still have so many images from the late 1800s, when photography was just starting to reach the general public, is a testament for how long film can last.

-But the fact of the matter is, nothing is permanent.
+But the fact of the matter is, film negatives are permanent if they aren’t stored properly.
 In this article, I’m going to go over the peer-reviewed research that shows approximately how long film will last, and what you can do to ensure these negatives make it to the next generation.
 So how long can a roll of film last?

 The relative humidity is the biggest predictor of how fast a negative will break down.
 High humidity environments mean there will be more water around the negatives, providing the perfect environment for the film base to decompose, the dyes to fade, or for the film to react with volatile organic compounds in the atmosphere.